 How do I register as a client at Idos? +

-You can do this through our online bookings page as you make your first appointment.
-Alternatively you can contact us via the contact form, phone or email and our helpful reception staff will help you to do this at a time convenient to you.
+You can contact us via the contact form, phone or email and our helpful reception staff will help you to do this at a time convenient to you.

-A completed client registration form in advance of your first appointment gives us some medical background for you before we first see you and makes the check in process smoother.
+A completed client registration form in advance of your first appointment, gives us some medical background before we first see you and makes the check in process smoother.